hackclub/hackclub/workshops/country-list-app/README.md

 ## Conclusion

-This is the end of the workshop and I believe you've been able to build and learn how to work with API using pure Javascript also know as vanilla JS.
+This is the end of the workshop.
+I believe you've been able to build and learn how to work with API using pure Javascript also know as vanilla JS.
 I wish you all the best in all your upcoming Hacks.
 Enjoy!